-Designations of Historic Properties or Historic Districts shall be adopted by ordinance of Charleston County Council.
+Designations of Historic Properties shall be adopted by ordinance of Charleston County Council.

 J. Notice of Decision

 Following final action by the County Council, the Historic Preservation Officer shall be responsible for providing the applicant and property owner with written notice of the decision.